Battle of Cowpens: Continental force

 Babits's figures can be summarized as follows: 82 Continental light dragoons, 55 state dragoons, 45 militia dragoons, 300 Continental infantry, about 150 state infantry, and 1,255–1,280 militia infantry, for a total of 1,887–1,912 officers and men.
 Broken down by state, there were about 855 South Carolinians, 442 Virginians, 290–315 North Carolinians, 180 Marylanders, 60 Georgians, and 60 Delawareans.

-Morgan's forces were strengthened by these core elements of relatively seasoned troops and his own brilliance in leadership.
-His Continentals were veterans (Marylanders from the 1776 Battle of Brooklyn), as were many of his militia, which included some Overmountain Men, who had fought at the Battle of Musgrove Mill and the Battle of Kings Mountain.
-The experienced British forces (and particularly their relatively young commander) were accustomed, especially in the Southern Theater, to easily routing often "green" militia, and could have underestimated the opposition.
+Morgan's forces were strengthened by these seasoned troops.
+His Continentals were veterans (Marylanders from the 1776 Battle of Brooklyn), as were many of his militia, which included some Overmountain Men who had fought at the Battle of Musgrove Mill and the Battle of Kings Mountain.
+British officers had a low opinion of militia.
+"Tarleton, who had some idea as to the composition of [Morgan’s] forces, was eager to take them on."